Lincoln cent: Production

-War-time cents
+Wartime cents

 With the US entry into World War II in 1941, copper and tin, which were both used in the cent, were in short supply.
 Experiments were carried out by several corporations under contract from the Mint; they tested various metallic and non-metallic substances, including fiber, tempered glass, and several types of plastic.
 These experiments used various designs, since actual Lincoln cent dies could not leave government custody.
 As the experiments proceeded, production of bronze cents was cut back drastically in July 1942, and ceased in December.
 On December 18, 1942, Congress gave the mint authorization to change the composition of the cent for a three-year period, and five days later, Treasury Secretary Henry Morgenthau announced that the coin would be made out of zinc-coated steel.
 Zinc and iron form an electromagnetic "couple"; the two metals soon corrode when in contact with each other in a damp atmosphere.
 The public soon complained that the new coins were becoming spotted and stained.
 Another common complaint was confusion with the dime, and some letters suggested that a hole be punched in the center of the new coins.
 Morgenthau responded that the new pieces would soon become darker, and that the Mint would be willing to darken them if it could figure out a suitable process.

 Production of the war-time cent was provided for in an Act of Congress approved on December 18, 1942, which also set as the expiration date of the authority December 31, 1946.
 Low-grade carbon steel formed the base of these coins, to which a zinc coating 0.0005 in thick was deposited on each side electrolytically as a rust preventive.
 This coating was applied to the steel before the blanks were made, leaving the rims of these coins extremely susceptible to rust.
 The same size was maintained, but the weight was reduced from the standard 48 gr to 42 gr, by using a lighter alloy.
 Production commenced on February 27, 1943, and by December 31 of that year, the three Mint facilities had produced 1,093,838,670 of the one-cent coins.
 The copper released for the war effort was enough to meet the combined needs of two cruisers, two destroyers, 1,243 Flying Fortresses, 120 field guns and 120 howitzers, or enough for 1,250,000 shells for large field guns.